As a BU student, you can be proud to be part of a community that celebrates diversity, sustainability and inclusivity.

 Where you take the relationship from there is up to you – but you can get involved as much or as little as you’d like.
 SUBU offers hundreds of exciting opportunities, events, campaigns and services, designed to make your time at BU the best it can be.

-In particular, there are over 120 clubs and societies which you can join.
-And if there isn’t one which represents your interests, SUBU can help you to set up your own.
+In particular, you can take your pick from over 80 clubs and societies.
+And if there isn’t one that represents your interests, SUBU can help you to set up your own.

-And for when Covid restrictions ease, the union has its very own nightclub, the Old Fire Station – including rooms that can be hired for club and society events – or if you prefer a more laid-back vibe, there’s Dylan’s Bar & Kitchen.
-The Student Shop on Talbot Campus also provides a means to grab snacks, merch and study essentials on campus, with all profits going back into SUBU.
+The union also has its very own nightclub, the Old Fire Station – including rooms that can be hired for club and society events – or if you prefer a more laid-back vibe, there’s Dylan’s Bar & Kitchen on Talbot Campus.
+The Student Shop, also on Talbot, provides a means to grab snacks, merch and study essentials on campus, with all profits going back into SUBU.